More than 200 Years of Student Success

 In 1998, USCB assisted with the development of Island Ambassadors, a program for hospitality employees (many of whom are seasonal and not native to the region).
 The curriculum is designed to promote understanding of the Lowcountry’s rich social and cultural history and attractions – a base of knowledge that equips ambassadors to be more effective at customer service.
 In 2012, USCB’s Center for Event Management & Hospitality Training was established in partnership with the Town of Hilton Head Island, to administer the program, which has more than 2,000 graduates (since 2012) and has expanded, by invitation in 2019, to the Town of Bluffton.

 Through the Institute for the Study of the Reconstruction Era, USCB faculty consulted on a new app called Free & Equal, which guides walkers and drivers through historic tours of sites in Beaufort, Port Royal, and St. Helena Island.
-And, for the fifth year, the National Endowment for the Humanities has funded the Institute’s three-week summer program – America’s Reconstruction: The Untold Story – which convenes K-12 teachers from across the country to learn best-in-class methodologies for teaching this critical part of US history.
+The National Endowment for the Humanities has funded the Institute’s three-week summer program – America’s Reconstruction: The Untold Story – which convenes K-12 teachers from across the country to learn best-in-class methodologies for teaching this critical part of US history.

 USCB’s dedication to regional growth and development is matched by its commitment to cultivating global perspectives for campus communities.
 Most USCB students are from South Carolina, yet their USCB experiences go the distance.
-USCB has been recognized for the last three consecutive years as a Top Producer of Fulbright Scholars, ranking 13th among all baccalaureate-degree granting colleges and universities in the US.
+USCB has been recognized as a Top Producer of Fulbright Scholars among all baccalaureate-degree granting colleges and universities in the US.
 Multiple faculty members and USCB’s chancellor have been selected along with the university’s first Student Fulbright Award in 2020.
 Additionally, USCB’s Assistant Vice Chancellor for Academic Affairs/International Programs Coordinator has been selected for the official roster of Fulbright Specialists for a four-year term.

 USCB was one of only six institutions in the country selected for the French Embassy’s prestigious 2021 Transatlantic Mobility Program, which seeks to double the numbers of French and American students studying abroad in each country by 2025.
 The university enjoys other study-abroad relationships with HZ University in the Netherlands, Woosong University in South Korea, Hebei Normal University and Changzhi University in China as well as Goa University, Amity University Mumbai, Nagindas Khandwala College, Kohinoor International Management Institute, and the Vidyalankar School of Information Technology in India.
 The university community is excited to grow these and future collaborations through which students and the region will be enriched greatly.